U.S. flag An official website of the United States government.

 Jurisdiction: Office of National Marine Sanctuaries (ONMS)

-NMSA regulates the management of areas of the marine environment that are afforded special protection, such as national marine sanctuaries.
-NMSA prohibits injury to sanctuary resources such as biological and cultural resources.
+NMSA regulates the management of areas of the marine and Great Lakes environments.
+NMSA prohibits injury to national marine sanctuary resources such as biological and cultural resources.
 NMSA Section 304(d) requires consultation to be initiated by the submittal of a sanctuary resource statement (SRS) to ONMS that describes the potential effects of a proposed activity on sanctuary resources.
-NOS submitted an SRS for consultation with ONMS that includes a programmatic-level evaluation of impacts from the NOS Preferred Alternative (Alternative B) on each sanctuary.
+NOS submitted a Sanctuary Resource Statement (SRS) for consultation with ONMS that includes a programmatic-level evaluation of impacts from the NOS Preferred Alternative (Alternative B) on each sanctuary.
+The consultation was completed on April 17, 2023.
+In the course of the consultation, ONMS and NOS agreed to a suite of mitigation measures to protect sanctuary resources.
+In addition, NOS will coordinate with ONMS, as appropriate, to determine whether any ONMS permit or authorization is required for a project.
+NOS will always notify ONMS when a project is being conducted in or near a sanctuary.

 four images in collage showing native art on rock, seabirds, marsh, polar bear